I recently received an email asking the following question:

-“Have you noticed a particular set of skills that come in handy abroad?
-What should I learn to best prepare myself for living, working, and traveling overseas?”
+Have you noticed a particular set of skills that come in handy abroad?
+What should I learn to best prepare myself for living, working, and traveling overseas?

-Without the ability to deal with the unexpected, you’ll fail.
-But you can learn this trait.
-You can do it.
-You don’t need to have this ability before you go.
-You can learn it on the road.
-You get lost in a jungle, lose your camera, miss a flight, get sick, or stuck somewhere where no one speaks English- something will happen to you.
+Sure, the road is long and bumpy.
+It twists and turns.
+It stops suddenly.
+Nothing is perfect on the road.
+You get lost in a jungle, lose your camera, miss a flight, get sick, or get stuck somewhere where no one speaks English — it doesn’t matter: something will happen to you.
 Falling into the ocean with my camera wasn’t on my list of travel goals.
 Neither was breaking down in Australia.
-Likewise about my travel companions taking me a different way than I had expected.
+Nor my travel companions taking me a different way than I had expected.

 When I first set off on the road, I was rigid.
 I stayed in my box.
-But the more I traveled, the longer I went, the more unexpected things that happened, the more comfortable I got.
+But the more I traveled and the more unexpected things that happened, the more comfortable I got.
 Because I learned to adapt.
 I found beauty in the happy accidents of travel.
 But it took me a while to become comfortable with that.

 Many things will happen to you while you travel — some good, some bad, some in between.
 No matter what, though, if you aren’t open to the experience, you will always be longing for home.
 You’ll have a miserable time and won’t be able to enjoy the cultures you are in.